Diary: Personal organizer

 A personal organizer is a form of diary to list actions and tasks for the day, which are recorded in a log, often using symbols to differentiate and categorize items.

-Diet journal
+Freewriting

-A diet journal or food diary is a daily record of all food and beverage consumed as a means of tracking calorie consumption for the purpose of weight loss or other nutritional monitoring.
+In free writing, the diarist sets aside a few minutes each day to write without any constraints, letting thoughts flow freely and allowing the subconscious mind to express itself.
+Freewriting can unearth hidden thoughts and emotions, fostering self-discovery.

 Gardening journal

 A gardening journal helps gardeners improve their efforts over time by providing a historical record of actions taken, the weather and other elements, and the results.

 Gratitude journal

 A gratitude journal is a diary of things for which someone is grateful.
 Keeping a gratitude journal is a popular practice in the field of positive psychology.

 Sleep diary

 A sleep diary or sleep log is a tool used in the diagnosis and treatment of sleep disorders or to keep track of dreams had in order to gain insight to the subconscious or for further contemplation.